PaulWalkerUK/github-cheat-sheet/README.md

 # Introduction
 This document will be an "aide memoir" of things that I learn/need to remember about how to use GitHub.
 Leading up to me creating this document, I found I kept looking up how to do the same things.
 This is my attempt at generating a cheat sheet for a relative "newbie" to GitHub.

 I'm specifically using GitHub for open-source projects.
-There are some that I've contributed to, some that I've got under my own account, and one that I'm running as an "organisation".
+There are some that I've contributed to, some that I've got under my own account, and one that I setup as an "organisation" (though I'm no longer involved).

 # Create A New Repository
 To create a new repository under your own account:

 1. Log in to the GitHub website
 2. From your user's [homepage](https://github.com/PaulWalkerUK) click on the [Repositories](https://github.com/PaulWalkerUK?tab=repositories) tab.
 3. Click on the [New](https://github.com/new) button.
 4. Fill in all the details on this page then click the Create Repository button

 This will create a repository on the website.
-You need to *clone* it to your desktop before you can do much with it.
+You need to [clone](#cloning-a-repository) it to your desktop before you can do much with it.

 # Cloning A Repository
 To get a copy of the repository from your account on the website to your desktop so you can work on it: